Jerry-Lees/HomeLab/lab-documenter/README.md

 # Lab Documenter

 A comprehensive home lab documentation system that automatically discovers and documents servers, VMs, containers, and services in your infrastructure.
-Features intelligent network scanning, detailed connection failure analysis, automatic service discovery, and MediaWiki integration.
+Features intelligent network scanning, detailed connection failure analysis, automatic service discovery, and MediaWiki integration with a flexible Jinja2 template system.

 ## Features